Academic Policies and Regulations

 Students must be enrolled for a minimum of two (2) thesis hours during the semester that the thesis is submitted and approved by the Office of Graduate Studies, usually the semester of graduation.
 Students not enrolled for the minimum requirement will not have the thesis/dissertation approved and therefore may not be certified for graduation.

 Students must be enrolled for a minimum of two (2) graduate hours during the semester of graduation.

 Enrollment for Graduate Teaching and Research Assistants

 Graduate Teaching and Research Assistants should be full-time students.
-Exceptions must be approved by the College Dean and the Dean of the Graduate School.
+Exceptions must be approved by the College Dean and the Dean of the Office of Graduate Studies.